-- Content checks: you are encouraged to collaborate with other students in small groups if you are comfortable doing so, but ultimately the work you submit must be your own.
+- Content quizzes: you are encouraged to collaborate with other students in small groups if you are comfortable doing so, but ultimately the work you submit must be your own.
 Directly copying another student's work is not permitted.
-AI tools such as ChatGPT are permitted to summarize ideas or provide context, but you may not copy answers directly. - Labs: you are encouraged to collaborate on lab assignments, but ultimately the work you submit must be your own.
+Al tools such as ChatGPT are permitted to summarize ideas or provide context, but you may not copy answers directly. - Labs: you are encouraged to collaborate on lab assignments, but ultimately the work you submit must be your own.
 Directly copying another student's code, work, or file is not permitted.
-AI tools such as ChatGPT are permitted to suggest code ideas or provide context, but you may not copy code or answers directly. - Check-ins and oral exams: you may use your own personal notes during check-ins and even during oral exams, but be careful to not be too reliant on these resources.
+Al generated code is not acceptable. - Oral exams: you may use your own personal notes during oral exams, but be careful to not be too reliant on these resources.
 You may not use AI tools such as ChatGPT during these assignments. - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
 If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me. - Falsifying research or results: All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your library research look more successful than it was. - Collaboration and informal peer-review: The course includes many opportunities for formal collaboration with your classmates.
 While study groups and peer-review of major written projects is encouraged, remember that comparing answers on an exam is not permitted.
 If you're unsure about a particular situation, please feel free just to ask ahead of time.